 Here are just a few of the classes you might take while you complete this degree:

 A five-day field course, plus tutorials early in the term, to study the landscape, soils and vegetation of the prairie ecozone.
 Emphasis will be on the environmental factors controlling soil and plant distribution, and characterizing relationships among vegetation, soils and landscapes.
 Basic field skills will be taught, including soil and vegetation classification and sampling.

 In-depth examination of recent developments in plant ecology.
 Current and emerging research interests in plant population, community, and ecosystem ecology will be studied.
 Use and practical application of analytical tools for synthesis of research results will be emphasized.

 PLSC 494: Research Thesis in Plant Sciences

-Provides an opportunity to conduct original research in plant sciences in association with a research supervisor.
+Provides students with an opportunity to conduct original research in plant sciences in association with a research supervisor.
 Students will be given guidance on hypothesis development, experimental design, research, analysis and presentation.
 Students will present their results in a written thesis as a presentation.
 Technical writing and thesis preparation skills will be addressed in a series of lectures at the beginning of Term 1.

 Small class sizes

 AgBio offers a setting that combines the advantages of a full-scale university with the benefits of a small, specialized program.
 The small class sizes in third and fourth year and supportive atmosphere allows you to get to know your instructors and fellow students, and to build a network of personal and business contacts.

 We are committed to finding solutions to sustainably feed a hungry and growing world.
 Our five departments provide a foundation for our broad array of research activities, both basic and applied.
 We have over a century of innovative products and practices that have transformed the world.